LnikiTech/RegionPay/README.md

 📥 Installation

-Download regionpay-1.0.jar
+Download the latest release: RegionPay v1.0

-Place it into the plugins/ folder
+Place the regionpay-1.0.jar into the plugins/ folder

 Restart the server

-Configure config.yml
+Configure config.yml as needed

 ⚙️ Configuration

-Configuration files are stored in:
+Configuration files are stored in: /plugins/RegionPay/
-/plugins/RegionPay/

 Example settings: